Nystrata/EchoesWidescreenHUD/README.md

 ### Patching the game
 1. Download from [Releases](https://github.com/Nystrata/echoeswidescreenhud/releases) and extract this mod's folder.
 (Or clone this repository)
 2. Make a copy of the game and rename it to `echoes.iso`.
 Place it in the mod's folder.
-3. Run the included widescreen_patcher.bat
+3. Run the included patch.bat
 4. This will create a new ISO file called echoes_widescreenhud.iso with the mod installed

 ### Applying Widescreen Gecko Codes